civicrm/civicrm-core/README.md

 ### "hooks" Branch Instructions ###

-It now invokes CiviCRM on the front-end before any template is reached.
+This version of the plugin now invokes CiviCRM on the front-end before any template is reached.
 I have split the handling of Civi into the four contexts in which it may be called:

 * In WordPress admin
 * On the wpBasePage